litespeedtech/lscache_wp/litespeed-cache/readme.txt

 The crawler is disabled by default, and must be enabled by the server admin first.

-Once the crawler is enabled on the server side, navigate to **LiteSpeed Cache > Crawler** and set **Activation** to `Enable`.
+Once the crawler is enabled on the server side, navigate to *LiteSpeed Cache > Crawler* and set *Activation* to `Enable`.

-For more detailed information about crawler setup, please see [our blog post](https://blog.litespeedtech.com/2017/06/14/wpw-crawl-your-site-make-it-fly/).
+For more detailed information about crawler setup, please see [our wiki](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp:configuration:enabling_the_crawler).

 = Why are some settings tabs missing? =